-Multi-Family Residential Uses.
-For multi-family residential uses, staff recommends reducing the impact fees by 100% at this time, given the challenges facing this development type due Page 6 of 14 to the economic impacts of the pandemic.
+Multi-Family Residential Uses (excluding Townhomes).
+For all other multi-family residential uses (excluding townhomes), staff recommends waiving the impact fees at this time, given the challenges facing this development type due to the economic impacts of the pandemic.
 Considering California's housing crisis, it would also be in the City's best interest to avoid disincentivizing high-density development and affordable housing at this time.
 For multi-family residential development, two different fee scenarios are used: Hayward's cumulative impact fee using the maximum allowable TIF and Hayward's current and recommended cumulative impact fee with no TIF.
 These two scenarios rank sixth and seventh highest, respectively, out of nine comparison jurisdictions in Figure 2.

 Retail Uses.
 Retail has been one of the businesses hit hardest by pandemic restrictions.
 Reduced economic activity results in less demand for new commercial retail space, and ambiguity about future recovery further dampens investment.
-To allow more time for retail businesses to recover from the impacts of the pandemic, staff recommends reducing the TIF by 100% for retail development for three years until the TIF reductions are revisited.
-For retail development, Hayward's cumulative impact fee using the maximum allowable TIF and Hayward's recommended and current cumulative impact fee, with no TIF, rank third and last respectively when compared to the other jurisdictions as shown in Figure 3.
+To allow more time for retail businesses to recover from the impacts of the pandemic, staff recommends waiving the TIF for retail development for three years until the TIF reductions are revisited.
+For retail development, Hayward's cumulative impact fee using the maximum allowable TIF and Hayward's recommended and current cumulative impact fee, with no TIF, rank third and last respectively when compared to the other jurisdictions as shown in Figure 4.